jisc-services/Public-Documentation/PublicationsRouter/consultation/duplicate_handling.md

 * Options from 1 onwards are all *additive*: they include the criteria of all preceding options in addition to those described
 * Options 2 to 6 effectively apply only to secondary sources, because they inherit option 1, which is passing ALL duplicates direct from a publisher.
-* For options 3 to 5, we only consider presence of new metadata fields, we do NOT analyse for changes in existing metadata fields.
+* For options 3 to 5, we only consider the presence of new metadata fields, we do NOT analyse for changes in existing metadata fields.
 E.g. if an Abstract had previously been supplied, and in a later notification it is revised, this would not be noticed.

 ### Comparison of current and proposed options
+Proposed options 0, 2, 3 and 4 would be new.

+Proposed options 1, 5 and 6 correspond to existing options:
-Current option 1 corresponds to proposed option 1.
+* Proposed option 1 <=> Current option 1

-Current option 2 corresponds to proposed option 5.
+* Proposed option 5 <=> Current option 2

-Current option 3 corresponds to proposed option 6.
+* Proposed option 6 <=> Current option 3.

 ## Ranking of metadata fields